Frequently Asked Questions

-- The time duration is specified in the assignment.
+- The time is scheduled and posted in course website

-Grades are assigned for the entire group- i.e. everybody in the group gets the same grade.
-You will be graded for content, presentation/delivery, and understanding (Q/A).
+- Assignment grades are assigned for the entire group- - i.e. everybody in the group gets the same grade.

 - Please understand the topic and rehearse the presentation such that your understanding radiates.